 Cyber Essentials is a UK government-backed scheme which was created in 2014.
+A cyber essentials certification brings many benefits to an organisation.
 The scheme is designed to protect organisations against 80% of the most common cyber-attacks which can impact businesses of all sizes, industries, and sectors.
 Surprisingly, cyber-attacks are usually carried out by an individual in an attempt to breach the information system of another organisation through 5 main methods.
 The 5 controls within the Cyber Essentials scheme are designed to prevent cyber-attacks and guard your internet connection, devices, data and services.

 If you are a business owner, you may be wondering what the benefits of the Cyber Essentials scheme are.
 Many organisations do not consider falling victim to cyber-attacks as a likely scenario, so fail to have the basic controls in place.
 The Cyber Security Breaches Survey 2019 showed that 32% of businesses and 22% of charities experienced cyber-attacks in the last 12 months.
 Businesses falling victim to an attack have decreased by 10% since 2017.
 This is due to increased defences against cyber-attacks alike the controls in the scheme.

 1. Protects your organisation from 80% of common cyber threats– The 5 technical controls within the scheme when implemented, helps your organisation protect from 80% of common cyber-attacks and tighten security.
 The 5 controls are firewalls, secure configuration, control user access, anti-malware and phishing.

 2. Increased credibility and reputation– Achieving Cyber Essentials certification shows your commitment to protecting your own data and that of your customers and clients.
 The certification increases the reputation of your business and shows your organisation is taking preventative actions to reduce the threat from cyber-attacks.